juvu/DayTrade-SwingTrade/TradingTechniques.md

 	 * Estimate EOD volume to see if it's greater to previous resistance's volumes
 	 * Don't hold through individual resistance of >10M
 * Works around 60-65%, not as good as premarket
-* To stay at a position overnight, judge it's action based on how strong it's closing
 * Sizing
 	* Buy close to support if possible
 		* Use bottom of the consolidation as risk